-I have always had a thing for nonporous bags of light material that can be inflated with heated air and float in the sky with a basket underneath for people to ride in.
+I’ve always had a thing for nonporous bags that can be inflated with heated air and made to float in the sky, with a basket underneath for people to ride in.
 So imagine my excitement when my husband’s aunt in Mexico invited us to visit her in Leon, Guanajuato.
 It just so happened that the International Balloon Festival would be taking place!
 (Known as ‘FIG’ by the cool kids: Festival Internacional del Globo).

 Even though I am definitely not a morning person, I was so excited that I didn’t mind the 5am wake-up.
 Plus my husband’s aunt had made us a thermos of coffee, laced with cajeta flavoured crema de mezcal from Oaxaca.
 Cajeta is a caramel made from goat’s milk and is just about the most delicious thing you will ever taste.
 Mezcal is similar to tequila and can be made into a cream liquor.
 Think Baileys, but quite different.

 With my goat-caramel coffee hootch (try ordering that at Starbucks) in hand, I watched massive balloon after balloon slowly inflate and gently lift off over our heads.
 It was a beautiful sight to see so many up in the sky at once and it made my wish to take a ride in one even stronger.